A Picturesque Guadalupe Mountain Drive

 Carrizozo to Roswell

 Next, you will direct yourself toward Roswell when you are finished discovering Carrizozo.
 You can easily make a stop in Lincoln, New Mexico if you are looking for a cozy accommodation after so much traveling.
 The Wortley Hotel is in the town of Lincoln and has been standing for 140 years now and is bordered by rolling hills and peaceful desert backdrops.
-The Smokey Bear Historical Park is a wonderful setting to bring a picnic and to walk around the gardens planted here.
+The Smokey Bear Historical Park is a wonderful setting to bring a picnic and to walk around the gardens that are planted here, and you can also see the final resting place of Smokey Bear and learn important facts about fire safety and prevention.

 Roswell is an aged western town that is about one hour from Lincoln.
 Roswell is known for having numerous claimed alien encounters, and there is even a museum located here where you can dive into the world of UFOs and extraterrestrials, known as the International UFO Museum.
 The Roswell Museum and Art Center is worth a visit, as well, which boasts a planetarium and mass amounts of information regarding the incredible culture of the southwestern region of America.